-The American Revolution, or Revolutionary War, saw the birth of the American nation.
+The American Revolution, or Revolutionary War, saw the birth of the modern American nation.
 Disillusioned with their limited representation within the British parliament, many colonials believed that they would never achieve true equality within the existing system – the result was the American Revolution and the eventual overthrow of British rule.

 Yorktown battlefield in Virginia is the location of the final battle of the American Revolution.
 It was at Yorktown battlefield that, on 19 October 1781, the British surrendered to the combined forces of the French and American armies, under the command of General Washington.
 This dramatic action marked the end of the war and was the point at which the Americans attained independence.